A bottleneck is just a term that describes the slowing down of productivity.

 When you set a deadline for something, don’t pull it out of thin air.
 Some deadlines will be dictated by clients, and others – like new product launches – are set by you.
-You don’t want to change a launch date after you set it, so always be clear on what it really takes, based on your communication with your team, to get the results you desire.
+You don’t want to change a launch date after you set it.
+Always be clear on what it really takes, based on your communication with your team, to get the results you desire.

 Skimping on the right tools is often a huge indicator that a bottleneck will occur.
 If you don’t invest in the right software, human resources, and tools that you need to get a job done, you’ll naturally have roadblocks.

 When you find people to help you in your business, do your due diligence to find the right team members.
-It will take longer this way, but you don’t want to just bring on anyone that’s the cheapest or the easiest without a lot of thought.
-Chances are you’ll go through several people before finding the right team, but if you’re clear on what you want from the start, you’ll be more successful.
+This will take longer, but you don’t want to just bring on anyone that’s the cheapest or the easiest without a lot of thought.
+Chances are you’ll go through several people before finding the right team.
+However, if you’re clear on what you want from the start, you’ll be more successful.